|Type of content||Vehicles, Vehicle Types, and Routes|

 length look quite odd, buses with 2m length, too.

-Not all of these named shapes are implemented.
+Not all of these named shapes have a distinct visualization.

 Further parameters can be used to achieve visualization of individual rail carriages